marmelab/gremlins.js/README.md

 Your feedback about the usage of gremlins.js in your specific context is valuable, don't hesitate to [open GitHub Issues](https://github.com/marmelab/gremlins.js/issues) for any problem or question you may have.

 All contributions are welcome.
-New gremlins, new mogwais, new strategies, should all be tested against the two examples bundled in the application.
+New gremlins, new mogwais, new strategies.
 Try to follow the functional programming style.
 Also, don't forget to rebuild the minified version of the library using `make`.

 While developing, you can use the command `make watch` to prevent from rebuilding at each step.
 In this case, just include the library using: